philip-reed/philip-reed.github.io/_tabs/projects.md

 `C#` `ASP.NET Core` `Web Api` `Angular` `Microsoft Sql Server` `Entity Framework Core` `IBM Websphere MQ`

 ### State Machine Runner
-A generic presentation layer rendering the UI for various state machine based applications.
+A generic presentation layer rendering the UI for various state machine based applications controlling warehouse processes.
-The Angular front end provides various pre-defined 'states' where a user is prompted for an action and exposes a contract to which a remote API can implement.
+The Blazor front end provides various pre-defined 'states' where a user is prompted for an action and exposes a contract to which a remote API can implement.
 User inputs are sent to the configured remote API hosting the business process, where any business logic is executed, and a standard response is returned which instructs the State Machine Runner which state to render next.
-State Machines are configured using a dedicated admin screens, and state is preserved using Cosmos DB.
+State Machines are configured using dedicated admin screens, and state is preserved using Cosmos DB.
-`C#` `ASP.NET Core` `Web Api` `Angular` `Blazor` `Azure Cosmos DB` `SignalR` `Azure App Service`
+`C#` `ASP.NET Core` `Web Api` `Blazor` `Azure Cosmos DB` `SignalR` `Azure App Service`

 ### Parcel Packing
 A state machine implementation defining the business process requirements for packing a parcel.
 The idea here was to replace various existing packing applications with a single, scaleable solution that all of the business could use.
-To achieve this, several micro-services were implemented to break down the processes into key areas, with a focus on scalablility and perfomance.
+To achieve this, several micro-services were implemented to break down the processes into key areas, with a focus on scalability and performance.
 Challenges here were understanding the correct data model to use for Cosmos DB, and finding the balance between performance and costs for the Azure Services.
 `C#` `ASP.NET Core` `Web Api` `Angular` `Azure Cosmos DB` `Azure App Service` `Azure Service Bus`